 17. Camp At Williams Lake

-Setup camp at at the alpine lake of Williams Lake.
+Setup camp at the alpine lake of Williams Lake.
 Sitting pretty at 11,000 ft, William Lake is a perfect place to camp for the evening.
-It’s especially popular spot for those hiking up to Wheeler Peak as you pass Williams Lake on your way up to summit.
+It’s an especially popular spot for those hiking up to Wheeler Peak as you pass Williams Lake on your way up to the summit.

 TIP: Your campsite must be 300 ft away from the water’s edge.
 There is also no facilities up there so you must bring everything you need with you.
 Check out camping gear and pack list